mistenes/mytrip/README.md

 ## Personal data management

-Administrators can configure which personal data fields are collected, arrange their order, and decide if they are editable.
-The server seeds a basic set of fields on startup:
+Administrators can configure which personal data fields are collected **per trip**, arrange their order, and decide if they are editable.
+When a new trip is created the server copies a basic set of fields for that trip:

 1. First Name *(locked)*
 2. Last Name *(locked)*